PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 * I can do … 800 words in 12 minutes … what can I do in 90 minutes?
 * Just get words down, thoughts down, refine it later

+## September 23 2018 19:37:14

+* 888 words
+* I'm exhausted today after being in the sun all morning and early afternoon playing ultimate frisbee
+* I set the timer, wrote the first set of words, and then started a second and kept going.
+	* It felt good to start making some more progress, even if the writing quality is low right now, it's more important that I start to think through the different concepts, so that I can start to piece together the information that a beginner is going to need to know

 ## September 22 2018 21:24:12

 * 1249 words